ilmenit/CC65-Advanced-Optimizations/README.md

 result = div_10_lookup[value];
 ```

-Similarly if a "switch" statement has role of a "data converter" (common cases are key codes or screen codes or rotation/reverting of object direction) it can be replaced by lookup table:
+Similarly if a "switch" statement has role of a "data converter" (common cases are key codes, screen codes or rotation/reverting of object direction) it can be replaced by lookup table:

 ```c
 #define ENTITY_DEAD 0